-I figured I could work in Maryland for a year or so until I decided what I wanted to do when I grew up.
-I then met my wife and I’ve lived in Maryland ever since.
+I figured I could work in Maryland for a year until I decided what I wanted to do when I grew up.
+I then met my wife, and I’ve lived in Maryland ever since.

-I still haven’t figured out what I want to be when I grow up even though as I write this, I’m 56 years old.
+I still haven’t figured out what I want to be when I grow up, even though I’m 56 years old as I write this.
 If you have any constructive suggestions, feel free to share them with me.